Dianna Cowern: Personal life

 In May 2022, Cowern announced that she had recently married Kyle Kitzmiller.
 In July 2022, Cowern developed long COVID.
 She was hospitalized in March 2023 as her symptoms, similar to myalgic encephalomyelitis/chronic fatigue syndrome, continued to worsen.
 She became unable to move and stayed at home, with her husband as her caretaker.
 Cowern's sister created a donation fund.
-In a January 2025 YouTube video, Cowern said that she is able to stand on her own for short periods of time.
+In a January 2025 YouTube video, Cowern said that she was now able to stand on her own for short periods of time.
 In May 2025, she posted an update to her channel, indicating that she had improved significantly and was able to walk independently.
-Since July 2025, her health has declined, leading to her being bedridden again.
+From July to September 2025, her health declined, leading to her being bedridden again.
+As of January 2026, she has improved somewhat, and has again become able to produce science videos.
+In March 2026, she published her first science video in three years.
+She experienced a PEM crash two days after filming the video, and has mostly been in poor health since then.